CalumRaine/Grain/README.md

 The 0<sup>th</sup> index scans from the beginning of the stream to the first occurence of the delimiter _or_ the end of the stream, whichever occurs first.
 This means `segment[0]` should always exist for all defined iterators, even if the delimiter does not occur in the stream.
 The delimiter itself is *not* included in the buffer stream.

-A *crucial* difference between `file` and `field` iterators is that `field` iterators simply refer to coordinates in a `file` iterator, whereas `file` iterators load directly from disk, sequentially.
+One crucial difference between `file` and `field` iterators is that `field` iterators simply refer to coordinates in a `file` iterator, whereas `file` iterators load directly from disk, sequentially.
 This traversal occurs in a forward direction only.
 Therefore two calls to `print file[0]` will print different results because _"the next line"_ moves forward with each call.
 This does not occur with `field` iterators.

 ```
 Input File: